-Class-wide function-related intervention teams is a multi-tier interdependent group contingency aligned with PBIS (Wills et al., 2010).
+CW-FIT is a multi-tier interdependent group contingency aligned with PBIS (Wills et al., 2010).
 This proactive approach is an attempt to mitigate negative student behavior without coercive consequences.
-According to the three-tiered continuum of support, 80-90% of students can be positively impacted through Tier 1 interventions implemented with fidelity (Sugai & Horner, 2006; Young et al., 2012).
-Feasible to implement at the Tier 1 classroom level, CW-FIT has been found to increase teaching time by reducing the number of disruptions and problem behaviors that negatively impact classroom learning (Wills et al., 2010).
-Like other PBIS interventions, CW-FIT utilizes evidence-based practices like teaching classroom expectations and positive behaviors followed by reinforcement of those skills and behaviors through praise and rewards (Sugai & Horner, 2002; Wills et al., 2010).
+According to the threetiered continuum of support, 80% to 90% of students can be positively affected through Tier 1 interventions implemented with fidelity (Sugai & Horner, 2002; Young et al., 2012).
+Feasible to implement at the Tier 1 classroom level, CW-FIT has been found to increase teaching time by reducing the number of disruptions and problem behaviors that negatively affect classroom learning (Wills et al., 2010).
+Like other PBIS interventions, CW-FIT utilizes evidencebased practices such as teaching classroom expectations and positive behaviors followed by reinforcement of those skills and behaviors through praise and rewards (Sugai & Horner, 2002; Wills et al., 2010).
 Group contingencies and self-management strategies help to increase student engagement, prosocial skills, and on-task behavior (Kamps, Conklin, & Wills, 2015).